 On the start screen you can review all projects you have created.

 Tap the + (Create) button at the top, give it a name or leave the default name unchanged, then start creation by choosing Create.
 The new project appears in the list (e.g., “Prj-1”).
 Note: In the JC Thermal Master Demo version, at most two projects can appear on the list at the same time.
 The Pro version has no such restriction.
-However, these projects can be exported and then deleted, so in practice you can create and save any number of projects with the Demo version as well.

 Use the Sort: A–Z / Newest First toggle to switch between alphabetical and date sorting.
 With date sorting, the most recently created or modified project is always at the top.